 Pin on Corsages

-A pin on corsage is the traditional type of corsage, and is a nice choice if your dress is of a more classic style.
+A pin on corsage is the traditional type of corsage and is a nice choice if your dress is a classic style.
 However, if your dress does not have straps, then a pin on corsage is not for you.
 A pin on corsage attaches to the strap of the dress, so if you have no straps then you might want to look for a different type of corsage.

 What About the Boutonniere?

 Girls aren't the only ones who get to wear flowers on homecoming night.
 Guys normally wear a boutonniere, which is a small flower arrangement, usually one or two small flowers, which is pinned onto his left lapel.
 A boutonniere is crafted to match the girl's corsage, so if she is wearing a corsage with a few red roses on it, then the boutonniere would probably be a single red rose.
-Boutonnieres are sometimes included with the price of a corsage.
+Boutonnieres are sometimes included in the price of a corsage.

 Prices and Where to Buy

 Price ranges for a corsage can run anywhere from $10 to $100, depending on how elaborate it is, the type and amount of flowers and the florist's skill level.
-When buying a corsage, order it a couple of weeks in advance in case there are problems with the florist, and to be sure that your order will have time to be filled.
-If you are buying your corsage at a local flower shop, then you will probably be able to get a matching boutonniere easily.
-If you buy your corsage online, then be sure that if the corsage doesn't come with a boutonniere that you find one of a similar type.
+When buying a corsage, order it a couple of weeks in advance in case there are problems with the florist and to be sure that your order will have time to be filled.
+If you are buying your corsage at a local flower shop then you will probably be able to get a matching boutonniere easily.
+If you buy your corsage online then be sure that if the corsage doesn't come with a boutonniere that you find one of a similar type.
 U.S.A Flowers.com is a good website to purchase a corsage from, or your local florist might even have their own website that you can go on to look at corsage styles.